Aqib-005/AI-Appliance-Scheduler/README.md

 2. Select best model ✔
 3. Use the model to get predcitons for next 7 days
    a. got it to predict 7 days but get it accuarte (✔️ kinda using XGBoost for now)
-4. Store predcition into database (automate) ✔️
+4. Store predcition into cache ✔️
 5. Start laravel...
 6. made the UI stuff
    a.
 Appliaces
-   a1. need to fix edit applaince button
+   a1. need to fix edit applaince button ✔️
+   1a1. validate edit/add inputs ❌
    b.
 Scheduler
    c.
 View Schedule/DashBoard